 Air India allowing travel agents to sell seats only on select Vande Bharat flights, alleges TAAI

 It had added: "Passengers facing any issue of overcharging by travel agents may kindly write to us on gmsm@airindia.in."
-Scheduled international passenger flights continue to remain suspended in India since March 23 amid the coronavirus pandemic.
-However, since May 6, special international flights were being operated by Air India under the Vande Bharat Mission to help people stranded abroad reach their destinations.
-Private carriers too have operated a certain number of flights under this mission.
+Scheduled international passenger flights continue to remain suspended in the country since March 23 amid the coronavirus pandemic.
+However, since May 6, special international flights are being operated by Air India under the Vande Bharat Mission to help people stranded abroad reach their destinations.
+Private carriers too have operated a certain number of flights under the initiative.

 ALSO READ